cloasdata/geoiter/README.md

         print(coordinate)
 ```
 ## speed
-one may consider that geo data have mb of coordinates.
-Which may make the this iteration very slow,
+one may consider that geo data have megabytes of coordinates.
+Which may make the iteration very slow,
 because it needs to look up coordinates in the boundary often.
 To accelerate the **geoiter** provides a very simple compressor and uses bisect instead of list iteration.
 However, it still can be slow.